 Also, the scenario of Jesus’ declaration of Bread of Life must not be ignored.

 “Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty” (John 6:35 NIV)

 While at the heat of an intensive debate with the Pharisees, Christ maintained his stand with the statement, “I am the Bread of Life (that satisfy every human hunger).”

-The Pharisees – (Jesus’ critics) felt insulted about his statement “I am the Bread of Life,” because they believed he was some sort a minor teacher who still needed to be taught.
+The Pharisees – (Jesus’ critics) felt insulted about his statement “I am the Bread of Life,” because they believed he was some sort of a minor teacher who still needed to be taught.

-The Pharisees believed Jesus was not properly informed to preach adequate sermon about God’s kingdom.
+The Pharisees believed Jesus was not properly informed to preach an adequate sermon about God’s kingdom.
 Besides, the dogmatic sect believed Jesus’ teaching cast insulting shadow on their cherished Judaism.

 Unfortunately, Christ rebelled against their ungodly approach.

 Jesus Christ grew in popularity with time.
 He could do many things that his rivals would not attempt.
 His sermons were full of grace and salvation.